ClaranceLGS/LAN---Design/README.md

 ### **Key Objectives**:
 1. Design a long-term backbone network (20–25 years) for UOM.
 2. Ensure connectivity for:
-   - Academic faculties/departments.
+   - Academic faculties/departments
-   - Administrative offices.
+   - Administrative offices
-   - Library and Data Center (CITeS).
+   - Library and Data Center
 3. Optimize the **total cost of cabling** while considering both **active** and **passive** systems.

 ---